sander/hierarchical-deterministic-keys/README.md

 To inform further standardisation and legislation, this repository contains **[Feedback to enable Hierarchical Deterministic Keys in the Wallet Toolbox](feedback.md)**.

-This document does not contain details about the implementation of HDK type pseudonymous random generation for BBS# key management because the author prioritized HDK.
-However, [BBS#](https://github.com/user-attachments/files/15905230/BBS_Sharp_Short_TR.pdf) would in theory present many advantages over the proposed HDK implementations:
-- a single parameter is needed (a random), not 3 (public_key, private_key, salt)
-- only local derivation is needed (no need for remote derivation)
-- seed sharing between holder and issuer is not needed ==> much reduced overhead of the issuer (no need to store and secure one seed per holder)
-- BBS# is designed from the ground up for full unlinkability which is not achievable with only HDK
-- Privacy and security proofs are provided
+The repository does not contain details about the implementation of HDK for key management in credential schemes, such as one-time-use document schemes for relying party unlinkability and weak issuer unlinkability, or [BBS#](https://github.com/user-attachments/files/15905230/BBS_Sharp_Short_TR.pdf) for full unlinkability.
+Credential schemes have not currently been analysed by the working group.
+When such analysis is carried out, it might result in changes to the specification.
+For example, delegated key generation only seems to have use cases for batch one-time-use document issuance, and not for BBS#.

 ## Contributing